Edinburgh Reviews

 Now, I cross the road for a donut, even a road as dangerous as Great Junction Street.
 Now, I plan a trip to Kilted Donut as a treat and do it a week or more in advance.

-Planning the trip as a presumed reward for a week well lived, work goals met, blog maintained, becomes a thing to look forward to.
+Planning the trip as a presumed reward for a well-lived week, work goals met, and blog maintained becomes a thing to look forward to.
 It’s the anchor.
-As you can tell, I really like Kilted Donuts baking, and they mix up the offering frequently, so it remains a treat.
+As you can tell, I really like Kilted Donuts’ baking, and they mix up the offering frequently, so it remains a treat.

 Kilted Donut